ryejs/rye/README.md

 - cancel bubbling and prevent default with false return
 - effects and animation - do it with CSS
 - not default use of `$`
+- Dont stack selectors and use end() to restore